Jheimys/Ticketing-Systems/README.md

 # 💡 Project Description

-The Corporate Ticketing System is a web application developed for companies looking to manage internal service requests such as technical support, technical visits, and financial matters.
+The Ticketing System is a web application developed for companies looking to manage internal service requests such as technical support, technical visits, and financial matters.
 This project aims to provide a centralized platform to streamline communication and tracking of these requests, enhancing efficiency and transparency in the company's internal processes.

   <p align=center>
     <image  src='https://github.com/Jheimys/assets/blob/master/suporte%20tecnico.png'>